bbcmicrobit/micropython/docs/tutorials/introduction.rst

 Introduction
 ------------
+.. _Tutorials:

-We suggest you download and use the `mu editor <http://codewith.mu/>`_ when working through these tutorials.
-Instructions for downloading and installing Mu are on its website.
-You may need to install a driver, depending on your platform (instruction are on the website).
+We suggest you use the `micro:bit Python Editor <https://python.microbit.org>`_ or `Mu <https://codewith.mu/>`_ when working through these tutorials.

-Mu works with Windows, OSX and Linux.

-Once Mu is installed connect your micro:bit to your computer via a USB lead.
+Connect your micro:bit to your computer via a USB lead.

-Write your script in the editor window and click the "Flash" button to transfer it to the micro:bit.
-If it doesn't work, make sure your micro:bit appears as a USB storage device in your file system explorer.
+Write your script in the editor window and click the "Download" or "Flash" button to transfer it to the micro:bit.

+If you have any problems with MicroPython or the editor, you can get support from the Micro:bit Educational Foundation team via `support.microbit.org <https://support.microbit.org>`_.

 .. toctree::
     :maxdepth: 2